Romy and Michele's High School Reunion: Sequel

-In 2024, Sorvino stated she and Kudrow were finalizing deals for a sequel, with writer Schiff returning.
+In 2024, Sorvino said she and Kudrow were finalizing deals for a sequel, with writer Schiff returning.

 In January 2025, The Hollywood Reporter said Sorvino and Kudrow were in final talks to return, with filming expected to begin in mid-2025 with Tim Federle directing.
-In May 2025, Alan Cumming said he would be reprising his role as Sandy Frink in the sequel, which is aiming to release in 2027.
-It will be released by 20th Century Studios (formerly known as 20th Century Fox), which Disney purchased from Rupert Murdoch in 2019, and which is now their main adult-focused label following the closures of Hollywood Pictures and Touchstone Pictures, and the sale of Miramax.
+In May 2025, Alan Cumming said he would reprise his role as Sandy Frink in the sequel, which was aiming to release in 2027.
+It will be released by 20th Century Studios (formerly 20th Century Fox), which is now Disney's main adult-focused label following the closures of Touchstone Pictures in 2016 and Hollywood Pictures in 2001 and 2007 and the sale of Miramax Films in 2010.
 20th Century Fox was the studio where the film's director David Mirkin had produced his more well-known project The Simpsons, with the original film itself including a clip of this show on a television.

+In early 2026, Kudrow told Vanity Fair, "Where ... [the sequel] is, is — my fingers are crossed that they want to do [it], because I read a script that's hilarious ... and I know everyone wants to do it."
+Additionally, in February, Alan Cumming revealed on The Jennifer Hudson Show that the sequel was set to start filming in the summer.
+Filming began on June 8, 2026.

 Soundtrack

 Two soundtrack albums featuring music from Romy and Michele's High School Reunion were released in 1997 by the Disney-owned Hollywood Records.
 The first album, titled "Original Soundtrack", was made available ten days before the official North American film release, while the second album, "More Music From the Motion Picture", was released four months later.
-Due to copyright issues, several songs which featured in the film, did not appear on either soundtrack album; songs omitted include the film's opening song "Just a Girl" by No Doubt, "Y.M.C.A." by Village People, "Addicted to Love" by Robert Palmer, "Time After Time" by Cyndi Lauper, "Ain't No Love (Ain't No Use)" by Sub Sub, featuring Melanie Williams, "Footloose" by Kenny Loggins, "Hello Trouble" by The Desert Rose Band, "Don't Get Me Wrong" by The Pretenders and "Have a Good Time" by Talawah Crew.
+Due to copyright issues, several songs which featured in the film did not appear on either soundtrack album; songs omitted include the film's opening song "Just a Girl" by No Doubt, "Y.M.C.A." by Village People, "Addicted to Love" by Robert Palmer, "Time After Time" by Cyndi Lauper, "Ain't No Love (Ain't No Use)" by Sub Sub, featuring Melanie Williams, "Footloose" by Kenny Loggins, "Hello Trouble" by The Desert Rose Band, "Don't Get Me Wrong" by The Pretenders and "Have a Good Time" by Talawah Crew.
 Both albums were reissued as a 2-CD set as part of the Double Features series.